Easter Long Weekend

 If you are not already on the State Electoral Roll and meet the eligibility criteria, visit the Western Australian Electoral Commission website to obtain an application form.

-The ‘first past the post’ system is used for Local Government elections, in which electors indicate the candidate, or candidates, of their choice by placing a tick in the box opposite the names of the chosen persons, up to the number of vacancies to be filled, with candidates being elected in order of the number of votes they receive.
+The Optional Preferential Voting System will be used for voting for the Mayor in Local Government elections.
+The Optional Preference System will also be used to vote for the Elected Members.
+Electors will indicate the candidate, or candidates, of their choice by placing a number in the box opposite the names of the chosen persons, up to the number of vacancies to be filled.

 Details of past and forthcoming elections at the City may be found at the website of the Western Australian Electoral Commission